rootwork/rootwork.org/hugo/content/blog/_index.md

 # lastmod: '2014-04-29' # Appends 'edited on' to the publish date

 aliases:
   - articles
   - posts
   - post

-description: 'Working with nonprofits and social change groups on web + online strategy.
-Into creative social protest and radical nonviolent praxis.
-Drupal, Sass, activism.' # For SEO and social media snippets.
+# For SEO and social media snippets (recommended 150-200 characters).
+description: >
+  I'm into frontend engineering (especially back-of-the-frontend), creative social protest and radical nonviolent praxis.
+These things go together more than you think.
 ---